ℹ️Glossary

 Sectoral Bilan Carbone® expertise

-Optional - Ability to provide limited assurance (participation in the process by an accountant or statutory auditor.
-This is not mandatory, but provides another level of evaluation assurance)
+Optional - Ability to attest with limited assurance (participation in the process of an accountant or statutory auditor.
+This is not mandatory, but provides another level of evaluation attestation)

 Integrity